zhaosiheng1998/frame-translation-tool/README.md

    Then edit the `.env` file to add your API keys:
    ```
    DEEPSEEK_API_KEY=your_deepseek_api_key_here
+   DEFAULT_MODEL=deepseek-chat

-   # Uncomment if you want to use OpenAI
+   # Uncomment if you want to use OpenAI instead
    # OPENAI_API_KEY=your_openai_api_key_here
    # DEFAULT_MODEL=gpt-4o
    ```